threefoldtech/0-db/README.md

 # Implementation
 This project doesn't rely on any dependencies, it's from scratch.

-A rudimental and very simplified redis protocol is supported, allowing only few commands (PING, GET, SET).
+A rudimental and very simplified redis protocol is supported, allowing only few commands (PING, GET, SET, DEL).

 Each index files contains a 26 bytes headers containing a magic 4 bytes identifier, a version, creation and last opened date and it's own file-sequential-id.